-Yes, use it as a butter replacement in all your recipes as it is a healthier option.
-Simply sway out butter for ghee at a ratio of one to one.
+You sure can!
+Use your ghee as a butter replacement in all your recipes as it is a healthier option.
+Simply swap out butter for ghee.

 Technically yes as its sole ingredient is butter.
 However, the cooking process removes the all the milk sugars (lactose) and (casein) so is suitable for those who are lactose intolerant and makes a great butter substitute.

 Ghee contains different fatty acids all with different melting points.
 For this reason, you may find that your ghee is grainy, crystallized, smooth, waxy, liquid, or a combination of various textures.
 This is caused by the melting and crystallization of the fats depending on the temperature and conditions during production, storage and/or transit.

 While the texture may change, there is no effect on the taste, quality or shelf-life.

 When you melt the ghee graininess disappears or if you’re like us and like to be able to spread it and it has become too soft, simply pop it in the fridge for a bit.